LEARNAcademy/syllabus/js_beginning/js_arrays.md

-# JavaScript Arrays, Loops & Iteration
+# JavaScript Arrays

+Until now we have dealt only with primitive data types.
+But what if we want to combine our data types?

+An array is a grouping of multiple pieces of information of many data types stored as a single variable.
+Arrays give us the structure to assign placement of pieces of data and the ability to perform one function on

 Until now, we've only dealt with one piece of information at a time: one number, one string, one element on a page.
 But often, we need to group things together.
 For example, what if we wanted to have a list of the months of the year?
 We'd use an array, which is just a list of things grouped together.

-Array is the first example of a collection of data/value as a ordered set of variables.
+Array is a collection of data/value as a ordered set of variables.
 An array is linear list of elements/variables that can be accessed with an integer index.

-For more information see <a href="http://www.w3schools.com/jsref/jsref_obj_array.asp" target="_blank">Object Arrays</a> and <a href="http://eloquentjavascript.net/04_data.html" target="_blank">Eloquent JavaScript</a>
+For more information see w3schools: <a href="http://www.w3schools.com/jsref/jsref_obj_array.asp" target="_blank">Object Arrays</a> and <a href="http://eloquentjavascript.net/04_data.html" target="_blank">Eloquent JavaScript</a>

 ## JavaScript Language Array